-The proceeds, less the costs of the issue, will be classified as debt in the financial reports of Suncorp Group.
-The issue of the Wholesale Subordinated Notes will not have a material impact on Suncorp Group's financial position, affairs or creditworthiness.
+The proceeds, less the costs of the issue, will be classified as debt in the financial reports of Suncorp.
+The issue of the Wholesale Subordinated Notes will not have a material impact on Suncorp's financial position, affairs or creditworthiness.

-If Suncorp Group issues Ordinary Shares on Conversion of the Wholesale Subordinated Notes, the impact of Conversion on Suncorp Group would be to increase its shareholders' equity.
-The number of Ordinary Shares issued on Conversion is limited to a Maximum Conversion Number, as described in the Schedule.
+If Suncorp issues Ordinary Shares on Conversion of the Wholesale Subordinated Notes, the impact of Conversion on Suncorp would be to increase its shareholders' equity.
+The number of Ordinary Shares issued on Conversion is limited to a Maximum Conversion Number, as described in section 4 of this notice and the Schedule.

-8 Unless otherwise defined, capitalised expressions used in this notice have the meanings given to them in the Schedule.
+Unless otherwise defined, capitalised expressions used in this notice have the meanings given to them in the Schedule.